Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 30 projects that could impact the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 30 projects likely to influence the region.
 Notable projects include ESR Greenlink Industrial Estate, RISE, Hall Road, Cranbourne West, Cranbourne West Distribution Centre, and Harli.
-The following list details those likely to be most relevant.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.